jaruyot/pact-mock_service/README.md

 As the Pact mock service can be used as a standalone executable and administered via HTTP, it can be used for testing with any language.
 All that is required is a library in the native language to create the HTTP calls listed above.
 Check out [docs.pact.io](https://docs.pact.io) for a list of implemented languages.
 If you are interested in creating bindings in a new language, have a chat to one of us on the [pact-dev Google group][pact-dev].

+## Changes In This Fork
+* Save a timestamp for that last integration to a mock service.
+* When creating a new mock for a given provider + consumer, re-use an existing mock if there are no interactions to that mock for the last 90 minutes.
+This helps to reduce the number of open ports when there are several mocks running at the same time.

 ## Installation

 ### Without Ruby